kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### Appendix A to Subpart U of Part 93—GCNP Quiet Aircraft Technology Designation

-This appendix contains procedures for determining the GCNP quiet aircraft technology designation status for each aircraft subject to §93.301 determined during the noise certification process as prescribed under part 36 of this chapter.
+This appendix contains procedures for determining the GCNP quiet aircraft technology designation status for each aircraft subject to [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.301   Applicability.|§93.301]] determined during the noise certification process as prescribed under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md|part 36 of this chapter]].
 Where no certificated noise level is available, the Administrator may approve an alternative measurement procedure.

 *Aircraft Noise Limit for GCNP Quiet Aircraft Technology Designation*